yuyang339/cs140e-21spr/labs/14-nrf24l01p/PRELAB.md

      the sw-uart lab.
 So refresh your memory on how to bootload two pi's on your laptop.

-  2. If you're ambitious you could rewriting your `my-install` to handle multiple binaries and output.
-This will make a major difference.
+  2. If you're ambitious you could rewrite your `my-install` to handle multiple binaries and output.
+This will make a major difference in ease-of-use.

   3. The nrf will stay up even if you reboot the pi --- so to hard reset it you will need to unplug and then plug in your pi.
 This is obviously a big hassle, especially if your OS sometimes redoes the device bindings.

-     For this lab, if you have two microUSB power supplies I highly recommend redoing the power setup as follows.
+     As an improvement, if you have two microUSB power supplies I highly recommend redoing the power setup as follows.
 For both pi's, disconnect the tty-usb power from them, and instead connect a microUSB power adapter to each pi.
 Plug both adapters into a power switch you can quickly turn them off/on, thereby preserving your OS's ttyUSB device connection.
 Reset then just takes a flip of a switch.
 Photos below.

 <table><tr><td>
   <img src="images/pi-power.jpg"/>